 Please ensure that you have completed and submitted your health history form to us as soon as possible, or within two days of surgery.
+Allow for a minimum of 7 days if posting paperwork.

 Our nursing staff may contact you prior to your surgery either via call or text message.
 Please have your telephone handy.